Skip to content

 $ etcdctl user grant-role dataway sinker

-# Limit the key permissions of the role (here /dw_sinker and /ping are the two keys used by default)
+# Restrict the key permissions for the role (here /dw_sinker and /ping are the two keys used by default)

 $ etcdctl role grant-permission sinker readwrite /dw_sinker

-$ etcdctl role grant-permission sinker readwrite /ping # Used to check connectivity
+$ etcdctl role grant-permission sinker readwrite /ping # Used for connectivity detection

 Why create a role?

-The role is used to control the permissions of the corresponding user on certain keys.
-Here, we might be using an existing etcd service of the user, so it is necessary to restrict the data permissions of the Dataway user.
+Roles are used to control the permissions of a specific user on certain keys.
+Here, we might be using an existing etcd service of the user, so it's necessary to restrict the data permissions of the Dataway user.

 Warning

-If etcd enables authentication mode, when executing the etcdctl command, you need to bring the corresponding username and password:
+If etcd has authentication mode enabled, when executing etcdctl commands, you need to include the corresponding username and password:

 $ etcdctl --user name:password ...

-The new version (1.3.6) of Dataway supports operating the Sinker rules in etcd through the dataway command.
+Newer versions (1.3.6) of Dataway support managing Sinker rules in etcd via the dataway command.

 Assume the sinker.json rule definition is as follows: